GET IN TOUCH

-The family vacation home is a place where some of us have our fondest memories – bathing in the hot summer sun, playing outdoor games with friends and family, or barbecuing burgers.
-It’s no question that a vacation home can be a special place where people look forward to their next visit all year long.
+The family vacation home is a place where some of us have our fondest memories.
+A vacation home can be a special place where people look forward to their next visit all year long.
 Vacation home owners often find it important to handle the property appropriately when they pass away.
-They want to ensure that the family maintains it for generations to come, or that their surviving family benefits from its sale.
+They might want to ensure that the family maintains it for generations to come.
+Or, some vacation home owners want their family to benefit from its sale.
 Vacation home owners often ask, ‘what’s the best way to pass along my vacation home to the family?’.
 Unfortunately, there’s no simple answer, and it will vary for each person.

 In choosing how your vacation home will survive you, there are various options available.
 To keep the vacation home within your family, you could: